socketio/socket.io-website/versioned_docs/version-3.x/categories/02-Server/server-socket-instance.md

 ## Socket middlewares

-Those middlewares looks a lot like the usual [middlewares](/docs/v3/middlewares/), except that they are called for each incoming packet:
+Those middlewares look a lot like the usual [middlewares](/docs/v3/middlewares/), except that they are called for each incoming packet:

 ```js
 socket.use(([event, ...args], next) => {